 The water tariff increase for domestic consumers will be 10% on the basic charge and 10% on the consumption charge.
 For business consumers it will be 10% on the basic charge and also 10% on consumption.
-These are higher than the National Treasury inflation estimates of 5.9%.

 The reasons for these increases above the guidelines as set by National Treasury, is that the water service is running at a loss and that a gradual increase in tariffs must minimize the loss in respect of future years.